Oil higher on lower Iran exports, rising U.S. supply

 Adding to that will be new production in Canada, Brazil and the United States, which the bank said “should provide a substantial boost to non-OPEC supplies” during the second half of the year “taming upside pressures on Brent crude oil prices”.

-Reporting by Christopher Johnson in London and Henning Gloystein in Singapore; Editing by Susan Fenton and Dale Hudson
+Reporting by Christopher Johnson in London and Henning Gloystein in Singapore; Editing by Dale Hudson and David Evans